Interoperability Concerns

 File OPRA requests to understand the decision-making process that led to encryption.

-When the Ocean County Fire Chiefs Association's opposition letter became public, officials didn't defend their decision on the merits.
-Instead, they issued gag orders, demanded NDAs from mutual aid partners, and complained about "bad press."
-The very letter signed by Bureau Chief Matthew Janora became the "problem" he later lamented.
+When the Ocean County Fire Chiefs Association letter became public, officials didn't defend the decision on the merits.
+They issued a gag order to firefighters, sent NDAs to mutual aid partners, and complained about bad press.
+The letter that Bureau Chief Matthew Janora had signed became the problem he later lamented.

 Take Action for Transparency